The Dark Side Of The Recovery Revealed In Big Data

 Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.

-On the afternoon of April 3, John Friedman went down to his basement and hopped on a call with his colleagues Raj Chetty and Nathaniel Hendren.
-The three are the directors of Opportunity Insights, a research and policy institute based at Harvard University.
+On the afternoon of April 3, John Friedman went down to his basement and hopped on a call with his colleagues at Opportunity Insights, a research and policy institute based at Harvard University.
+Friedman is a co-director of the organization, along with Raj Chetty and Nathaniel Hendren.
 The organization has been doing some amazing work, harnessing the power of big data to find solutions to rising inequality and declining upward mobility in America.
 With the economy in free fall, they debated what they should do next.
 They decided to swing for the fences — pursuing a new data project that they hope will revolutionize the way the U.S. tracks and defeats recessions.

 Since they were adopted over 70 years ago, the set of official economic statistics used to track recessions and recoveries — such as the unemployment rate and GDP — has largely stayed the same.
 Those statistics remain super-relevant, but they also leave much to be desired.
 They're infrequently released.
 They're broad and lack detailed information about people and places.
 And they're largely gathered using ... the telephone.
 Back in the 1930s, when the figures were set up, these methods were cutting edge — but now, not so much.